opencybersecurityalliance/stix-shifter/adapter-guide/develop-transmission-module.md

   - Checking the status of a search
   - Retrieving the search results

-If supported by the data source, edit the `delete_search` method, otherwise leave it as it appears in the async_dummy connector.
+If supported by the data source, edit the `delete_search` method, otherwise leave it as it appears in the async_template connector.

 [Back to top](#create-a-transmission-module)